OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 # Protocol Model

-The Disclosure creation and delivery consist of the two parts, starting from (I) the submission of the Disclosure form, chaining of the Suppliers' Disclosures, Signature of the disclosed information, and to the delivery part (II) that first checks that the Disclosure is Valid, and then that the information specified in it is Verified by the third-parties. {{figure-disclosure-creation}} shows disclosure creation steps.
+The Disclosure creation and delivery consist of the two parts, starting from (I) the submission of the Disclosure form, chaining of the Suppliers' Disclosures, Signature of the disclosed information, and the delivery part (II) that first checks that the Disclosure is Valid, and then that the information specified in it is Verified by the third-parties. {{figure-disclosure-creation}} shows disclosure creation steps.

 <!-- <img src="../diagrams/images/disclosure-creation/disclosure-creation.svg" alt="Creation of the Disclosure"> -->

 ## Creation of Disclosure

-The initial Disclosure is created by filling a standardized disclosure form (for example, see 1. [https://openethics.ai/label/](https://openethics.ai/label/)).
+The initial Disclosure is created by filling out a standardized disclosure form (for example, see 1. [https://openethics.ai/label/](https://openethics.ai/label/)).
 A Vendor representative, a Product Owner, or a Developer, MUST submit data-processing and data-collection information about the Product.
 The information about the end-point URL, as well as a contact email address, MUST be specified.
 Disclosure MAY also be created in a fully automated way as a part of the CI/CD DevOps pipeline. {{figure-disclosure-submission-basic}} shows basic disclosure submission process.

 <!-- <img src="../diagrams/images/disclosure-submission-basic/disclosure-submission-basic.svg" alt="Basic Disclosure Submission"> -->